livewire/livewire/docs/5_rendering_components.md

 ## A) Include Inside Blade View

-Like you saw in [Quickstart](/livewire/docs/quickstart), you can include a Livewire component in an existing Blade view with the `@livewire` directive.
+You can include a Livewire component in an existing Blade view with the `@livewire` directive.

 Let's assume we have a route like `Route::get('/home', 'HomeController@show')`, and `HomeController` returns a view named `home.blade.php`.
 We can include a component called `Counter` like so: